ayushbuidl/evm/x/precisebank/README.md

 $$ 0 <= r < C$$

 We see that $0 \le T_b \cdot C - T_a < C$.
-If we mint, burn, or transfer `aatom` such that this inequality would be invalid after updates to account balances, we adjust the $T_b$ supply by minting or burning to the reserve account which holds `uatom` equal to that of all `aatom` balances less than `C` plus the remainder.
+If we mint, burn, or transfer `aedgens` such that this inequality would be invalid after updates to account balances, we adjust the $T_b$ supply by minting or burning to the reserve account which holds `uedgens` equal to that of all `aedgens` balances less than `C` plus the remainder.

-If we didn't add these constraints, then the total supply of `uatom` reported by the bank keeper would not account for the `aatom` units.
-We would incorrectly increase the supply of `aatom` without increasing the reported total supply of ATOM.
+If we didn't add these constraints, then the total supply of `uedgens` reported by the bank keeper would not account for the `aedgens` units.
+We would incorrectly increase the supply of `aedgens` without increasing the reported total supply of EDGENS.

 ### Adding